MatthewHaas/genome_assembly/README.md

 <img src="images/Supporting_Figure_S14_circos_snp_downsampling.png" width="500">

 ## run_repeat_circos.sh
 This script generated the Circos plot shown in Figure 1.
 The figure shows the genome-wide distribution of genes and repetitive elements.
 The legend was added in PowerPoint.
-This shell script is used in conjunction with the Circos configuration file which you can find [repeat_specific_circos.conf](here).
+This shell script is used in conjunction with the Circos configuration file which you can find [here](repeat_specific_circos.conf).

 <img src="images/Figure_1_circos_plot.png" width="500">